dabit3/foundry-workshop/README.md

 The `script` directory contains an example script.

 Let's create a basic smart contract to test out.
-Rename `Contract.sol` to `HelloWorld.sol` and update it with the following:
+Rename `Counter.sol` to `HelloWorld.sol` and update it with the following:

 ```solidity
 // SPDX-License-Identifier: MIT